SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/zscaler_zia.md

 Zscaler Internet Access is a cloud-native security platform that delivers secure and direct internet access for users and devices, providing real-time protection against cyber threats while enabling secure and efficient web access from anywhere.

-!!! warning
-    This format is currently in beta, but we welcome your feedback to improve its performance.

 ### Supported logs

 This integration can ingest the following logs: